alchemyplatform/aa-sdk/site/smart-accounts/signers/overview.md

     - property: og:description
       content: An overview of Signers in Account Kit and how to choose one
 prev:
-  text: Choosing a Smart Account
+  text: Deploying a Smart Account
   link: /smart-accounts/accounts/overview
 next:
   text: Sponsoring Gas